jes-sherborne/secret-server/README.md

 ### Encryption details

 Secrets are stored using a technique called envelope encryption.
-Each secret is encrypted with a symmetric block cipher, (either AES-128-GCM or AES-256-GCM) and each secret uses a unique encryption key.
-These keys are provisioned, encrypted and decrypted by a separate key provider.
-If you are running on AWS, you can use Amazon KMS to handle these keys for you, and Secret Server includes an adapter that will handle all the details automatically.
+Each secret is encrypted with a symmetric block cipher (either AES-128-GCM or AES-256-GCM), and each secret uses a unique encryption key.
+These keys are provisioned, encrypted, and decrypted by a separate key provider.
+On AWS you can use Amazon KMS to handle these keys for you; Secret Server includes an adapter that handles all the details automatically.
 If you are running locally, you can configure Secret Server to handle this internally.

 When asked to decrypt a key, Secret Server first opens the envelope and asks the encryption service to provide the